 500 baht per night (volunteering less than 2 weeks)

-Please note: We ask volunteers to pay a minimum of 1 week of 3,500 baht.
-This is due to the work involved in preparing for your stay and this payment is non-refundable.
+Please note: As volunteering at Baan Dada is a 1 week minimum, volunteers are required to pay this 1 week minimum of 3,500 baht, regardless if you choose to leave before your 1 week is finished.
+Please understand that this is due to the work involved in preparing for your stay and this payment is non-refundable.

 All volunteer monetary contributions go strictly towards the supplied food, accommodation, extra wages for the single-mother cooks and care givers, and maintenance of the home.